nevacorr/TestPCNNatureProtTutBinaryGenderCortthick/README.md

 2. **Calculate_Effect_Size_and_CI_using_Zscore_MFseparate.py** : run this to compute effect sizes and confidence intervals for effect sizes.

-These scripts uses functions contained in the other Python files located in this subfolder, plus some of the files in the main repository directory.
+These scripts uses functions contained in the other Python files located in this folder, plus some of the files in the main repository folder.